majava3000/slib/README.md

 This project is all about poking SoCs without a vendor SDK.

-A blog article relating to the project will be released shortly.
+A blog article relating to the project will be released in a few days ( https://lowerstrata.net )

 NOTE: The code is horrific!
 It certainly does not demonstrate best conventions.
       The humble objective is to progressively make it better by introducing